BuskeeBusker/BuskeeBusker/README.md

 **Eun-Young Ko (audit) 20090044**

 ## 1. Experience
-Redesign the experience of meeting between buskers and buskee.
+Redesign the experience of meeting between buskers and buskees.

 ## 2. Observations & Interviews
 As we aim to redesign the experience of meeting between buskers and buskee, we tried to listen from both groups.
 Our team interviewed four buskee (interview 1 - 4) and one busker (interview 5).
 We categorized buskee into two groups, active and passive.
 Active buskees actively searches for various busking and sometimes watching busking itself is their main purpose of visiting the venue.
 On the other hand, passive buskee happens to watch busking by chance.
 Out of four buskee we tried to look for one extremely active buskee, one active buskee, and two passive buskee.
 Due to time constraint, we could only interview one busker.
 However, the busker we interviewed has a lot of busking experience.
 Therefore, we are confident that we gathered very detailed and wide range of busker’s need from him.